 An examination of the processes by which humans receive, select, analyze and interpret sensory information, and the factors which influence what is ultimately perceived.
 Topics include psychophysical methods, the visual system, the auditory system, the chemical senses, skin senses and perceptual development.
-Laboratory exercises include demonstrations of perceptual phenomena, application of psychophysical methods and the development of scientific report-writing skills.

-Prerequisites: PSYC 250 or 251, and 301 Corequisites: PSYC
+Prerequisites: PSYC 250 or 251, and 301 Corequisites: PSYC 302

-PSYC 477 - Evolution, Genes and Behavior
+PSYC 477 - Evolution, Genes and Behavior 2015-16, Fall 3(3-0-0)